 Outdoor-minded Augustans are blessed with an abundance of public hunting lands that include a quarter of a million acres on both sides of the Savannah River.

-Most sites are within an hour’s drive from downtown and require little more than a hunting license and wildlife management area permits available through the Georgia or South Carolina departments of natural resources.
+Most sites are within an hour’s drive from downtown, and require little more than a hunting license and wildlife management area permits.
+Permits are available through the Georgia or South Carolina departments of natural resources.

 Georgia’s whitetail herd, estimated at more than 1 million animals, allows a lengthy season with designated periods for archers, black powder fans and those who prefer conventional firearms.
 The state’s generous 12-deer bag limit includes opportunities for two bucks (of which at least one must have four or more points on one side).